cromdenne/Personal-Blog/_drafts/Travel_Hacking.md

 A quick search revealed that there were five Hyatts in the Bay Area that would work for our trip.

-Hyatt House Emeryville / San Francisco Bay Area — Category 3  |  12,000
+Hyatt House Emeryville / San Francisco Bay Area — Category 3 (12,000
-points
+points)<br>
-Hyatt Place Emeryville / San Francisco Bay Area — Category 3  |  12,000
+Hyatt Place Emeryville / San Francisco Bay Area — Category 3 (12,000
-points
+points)<br>
-Hyatt Centric Fisherman’s Wharf San Francisco — Category 4  |  15,000 points
+Hyatt Centric Fisherman’s Wharf San Francisco — Category 4 (15,000 points)<br>
-Hyatt Regency San Francisco — Category 5  |  20,000 points
+Hyatt Regency San Francisco — Category 5 (20,000 points)<br>
-Grand Hyatt San Francisco — Category 5  |  20,000 points
+Grand Hyatt San Francisco — Category 5 (20,000 points)<br>

 We probably weren’t going to stay in one of the super-fancy category five hotels for our first trip, so depending which of the others we chose we’d